-I’m American who was born in Cameroon from a family of six children, four boys, and two girls.
+I’m an American who was born in Cameroon to a family of six children, four boys, and two girls.
 I’m second to the last child.
 I came from a humble background where my parents were very successful farmers who grew cocoa beans and palm trees as a primary source of income.
 My parents were living in our little hometown or village in the southwest region of Cameroon.

 As a young boy, I didn’t have the opportunity to grow up with my siblings and my biological parents.
 The reason being that my mother’s younger sister had just one child who happens to be a girl, so she pleaded with my mother to send one of her sons to live with her daughter so that she can have the feeling of having a younger brother.
 My mother loved her younger sister so much and wanted to please her and help with her dream of having a big happy family.

 If you are familiar with African culture, you will realize that Africans like a big family, but my mother’s younger sister wasn’t happy because she had just one child.
 So parents decided that I was the child that will be given to my mother’s younger sister who was a high school teacher in a big city called Kumba.
 At three years old I started living with my mother’s younger sister who became my foster mother.